z0al/odolenium/README.md

 $ python setup.py install
 ```

-* If everything went fine, you should now be able to selenado.
+* If everything went fine, you should now be able to import and use selenado.

 ## Examples